KryptonMC/Krypton/CONTRIBUTING.md

 example of this is worlds, where you have the `World` interface that represents a loaded world, and then the `WorldManager` to load and save these worlds.

+As well as all of this, we heavily depend on registries throughout the API (and the server), so that you can add new, for example, item types, as an API user.
+Registries should be used anywhere where it is appropriate to do so.

 And finally, the primary goal of the API is to provide an abstraction layer for plugins that is not complicated to understand, and is abstract enough that it is **platform agnostic**.
 This means that everything, from your code to your comments, must be as open as possible about what the intended behaviour of a specific variable or function is.
 For example, you may suggest that